gunelism/users-api/README.md

   4. Change the HOST to `localhost`
   5. Run the script `npm run dev`
   6. In the front-end side change API_URL in both auth.service.js and user.service.js to url API is running on.
 Usually `http://localhost:8080`
+  7. And don't forget to npm install :)